gravitational/teleport-cluster-terraform/README.md

   # PostgreSQL listener for database access (with --insecure due to the lack of TLS cert)
   route53_domain_acm_nlb_alias = "production-teleport-cluster-nlb.teleportdemo.net"

-  # Email for LetsEncrypt domain registration
+  # Email for Let's Encrypt domain registration
   email = "my@email.address"

-  # S3 bucket to create for encrypted LetsEncrypt certificates
+  # S3 bucket to create for encrypted Let's Encrypt certificates
-  # This is also used for storing the Teleport license which is downloaded to auth servers
+  # This is also used for storing the Teleport license that is downloaded to auth servers
   # This cannot be a pre-existing bucket
   s3_bucket_name = "production-teleport-cluster.teleportdemo.net"